lenaleeca/FL-Benchmarking/README.md

 ## Citation

-If you use or refer to this analysis code, please cite both the associated manuscript and the archived repository release.
+If you use or refer to this analysis code, please cite both the associated manuscript.

 ### Manuscript